VHAINNOVATIONS/TheDailyPlan/README.md

 ```
 To provision in AWS adjust your environment variables or modify the 'aws' section of the Vagrantfile and execute:

-To provision with AWS as your provider you will need to adjust line 25 of provision/cache/parameters.isc
+To provision with AWS as your provider or to use a different username (instanceOwner) to install from you will need to update provision/config.local.json file to reflect parameters for Caché installer.
-to contain the username you are using in AWS:
 ```
-security_settings.manager_user: vagrant
+{
+    "cacheInstallerPath": "/vagrant/provision/cache",
+    "cacheInstaller": "cache-2014.1.3.775.14809-lnxrhx64.tar.gz",
+    "cacheInstallTargetPath": "/srv",
+    "instanceOwner": "vagrant",
+    "commonPassword": "innovate",
+    "cacheGroup": "cacheserver"
+}
 ```
 ~By default the username is set to 'vagrant'